 - I wore two pairs of tights and found I needed the extra warmth.

 - I wish I had worn a pair of hiking boots as it would have made the decline much more comfortable when crosses those icy patches.
+If you are doing the Little Beehive trail or the Big Beehive hike, cleats or proper hiking boots are essential.

 - Taking a waterproof backpack like the one below is a clever idea as it will protect your valuables and camera if you are caught in the rain or snow as we were.